kentkd/nexus-web-test/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Nexus web

+This is a simple application to display movies information using [OMDB API](https://www.omdbapi.com/).

+The application is in TypeScript, and bootstrapped using [CRA](https://create-react-app.dev/)

 ## Available Scripts